bensnell/ofxRTLS/README.md

 | `t` for "type"                      | `0` for markers (tracked objects)<br />`1` for reference (cameras, base stations, etc.) |
 | `m` for "might need re-calibration" | `0` for false (by default)<br />`1` for true                 |

+ An `id` of `0` is not allowed, since it is the default field value for the RTLS Protocol protobuf objects.
+Using 0 may result in unexpected behaviors.

 ## Examples
 Examples have been provided with and without postprocessing.
 Following Setup Step 3 above to change the example's tracking system.